CaesarLi-WantToBeAFreeMan/programming-notes/java spring boot notes/course02_Basic.md

         9. Extracts it and opens it on an IDE
         10. Runs project
             1. Clicks `run` button
-            2. Opens `terminal` in this reponsitory and type `./mvnw spring-boot:run`
+            2. Opens `terminal` in this repository and type `./mvnw spring-boot:run`
 ## output `hello world`
 1. create a `HelloWorld.java` in a new package `hello_world`
 2. type these code within the `HelloWorld.java`